- Mamdouh Mamdouh ADEEM

 Technical Adviser of the Minister of Higher Education and Research of Senegal.

-Assistant Professor, Louisiana State University, Baton Rouge, LA
+Assistant Professor, Louisiana State University, Baton Rouge, LA, USA.

 Ph.D. student from Morocco, Paris Observatory